ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 > #**THIS IS DRAFT.4.0 - WORK IN PROGRESS **
 >

-# Migrate from SVN to Git
+# Migrate from Subversion (SVN) to Git

-SVN migrations to Git can vary in complexity, depending on how old the repository is and how many branches were created and merged, as well as if you use regular SVN or close relative like SVK to do the branching and merging.
+Subversion (SVN) migrations to Git can vary in complexity, depending on how old the repository is and how many branches were created and merged, as well as if you use regular SVN or close relative like SVK to do the branching and merging.
 If you have a fairly new repository and the standard setup of a trunk, branches, and tags directory, the migration process could be straightforward.
-However if your team has done a lot of branching and merging, or your repository follows a non-standard directory setup, or that setup changed over time, the migration process could be considerably more complex.
+However, if your team has done a lot of branching and merging, your repository follows a non-standard directory setup, or your directory setup has changed over time then the migration process could be considerably more complex.

 There are several ways to migrate from SVN to Git.
 The approach outlined in this article is based on using [git-svn](https://git-scm.com/docs/git-svn), a Git extension which can be used to checkout a Subversion repository to a local Git repository and then push changes from the local Git repository back to the Subversion repository.
 These steps provide a detailed overview of the process for migrating from SVN to Git in a Windows environment, without synchronizing back to the original SVN repository.
 The end result will be a bare Git repository for sharing with the rest of your team.